DHTMLX/docs-diagram/docs/guides/loading_data.md

 To save the current state of a diagram, use the [](../api/data_collection/serialize_method.md) method.
 Depending on the Diagram mode, it converts the data of the diagram into:

-- an array of JSON objects, where each object contains the configuration of a separate shape - for the default, org chart and mindmap Diagram modes
+- for the default, org chart and mindmap Diagram modes - into an array of JSON objects, where each object contains the configuration of a separate shape
-- an object with the `data` array (for shapes: "task", "milestone", "project") and the `links` array (for connections between shapes) - for the PERT Diagram mode
+- for the PERT Diagram mode - into an object with the `data` array (for shapes: "task", "milestone", "project") and the `links` array (for connections between shapes).

 ~~~jsx
 const state = diagram1.data.serialize();
 ~~~

+Note that the for PERT Diagram mode the *links* objects in the exported data object will have [the same types as in the DHTMLX Gantt chart](https://docs.dhtmlx.com/gantt/desktop__link_properties.html).
+It means that if the type of a link in the Diagram data coincides with some of the Gantt links types, it will remain the same during serialization.
+If the link type isn't specified or set differently (for example, `type: "line"`), it will be converted into `type: "0"`.

 Then you can parse the data stored in the saved state to a different diagram.
 For example: